kubevirt-ui/kube-gateway/README.md

 ## What can I do with it ?

-- Create secure web applications leveraging the power of k8s API.
+- Create secure web applications using k8s API.
-- Sublet access to your k8s resources for limited time, based on API path matching.
+- Use temporary JWT keys to access k8s API.
+- Use OAuth2 Issuer to access k8s API.
+- Use k8s service account tokens to access k8s API.

 ### Demo: use JWT access key to login into a kubevirt noVNC web application